nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 # Setup kind with MetalLB and Gitea

 Follow steps 1-5 inclusive of the [Starting with Porch](https://github.com/nephio-project/porch/tree/main/docs/tutorials/starting-with-porch) tutorial.
-You now have 2 Kind clusters running with Gitea installed.
+You now have two Kind clusters `management` and `edge1` running with Gitea installed on the `management` cluster.
 Gitea has the repositories `management` and `edge1` defined.

-> **_NOTE:_** The [setup script](bin/setup.sh) automates steps 1-5 of the Starting with Porch tutorial.
+> **_NOTE:_** This [setup script](bin/setup.sh) automates steps 1-5 of the Starting with Porch tutorial.
 You may need to adaot this script to your local environment.

-> **_NOTE:_** The [cleardown script script](bin/cleardown.sh) clears everything down by deleting the `management` and `edge1` Kind clusters.
+> **_NOTE:_** This [cleardown script script](bin/cleardown.sh) clears everything down by deleting the `management` and `edge1` Kind clusters.
 USE WITH CARE.

-You can reach the Gitea web interface on the address reported byt he following command:
+You can reach the Gitea web interface on the address reported by the following command:
 ```
 kubectl get svc -n gitea gitea
 NAME    TYPE           CLUSTER-IP      EXTERNAL-IP      PORT(S)                       AGE